Sabine Schmitz: Television career

+Schmitz chasing two factory Lada Vestas at the 2016 FIA WTCC Race of Germany.

 As a result of her popularity as "the fastest taxi driver in the world", and her charisma, Schmitz became an occasional motorsport guest commentator, known for her gleefully dry descriptions of driving incidents.
 Since September 2006, Schmitz co-hosted a motoring show on German television, D Motor on the DMAX TV channel.
 In each show, she took on another challenge, for example Schmitz in a Ferrari 360 vs. a 1200 hp Race Truck, or Schmitz in a Formula Renault race car vs. a race sidecar.
 She also appeared on Fifth Gear.

-Her first appearance on British television was on the 2002 BBC programme Jeremy Clarkson: Meets the Neighbours, where she took Clarkson around the Nürburgring in the "ring taxi".
+Schmitz's first appearance on British television was on the 2002 BBC programme Jeremy Clarkson: Meets the Neighbours, where she took Clarkson around the Nürburgring in the "ring taxi".